es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

     $ bazel build //app:main --platforms=@AvrToolchain//platforms:ElasticNode_v4

-Thereby is the second word the command (here: "build") and the third word is the path to the file (here: main), we want to build.
+Thereby is the second word the command (here: "build") and the third word is the path to the file (here: //app:main), we want to build.
 The leftover command are bazel flags for specializing the platform.

 The upload script is specialized in the [BUILD.bazel](../app/BUILD.bazel) in the app folder.